 To be eligible to receive benefits from a state fund, your injuries must be the type normally covered under a standard workers’ comp policy if your employer was insured.

-Contact the workers’ compensation office in your state to find out how to apply for benefits available to eligible uninsured injured workers.
+Contact the workers’ compensation office in your state to find out how to apply for benefits available to eligible uninsured workers.

 Most of these state funds don’t pay injured workers the full amount of benefits they would receive under a standard workers’ comp insurance policy.

-In most cases, you can sue your employer, although you may have to refund a portion of monies paid by the state’s fund.
+In most cases, you can still sue your employer, although you may have to refund a portion of monies paid by the state’s fund.